LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Core/Physical/Minor/DeadlyDodge.md

 # Deadly Dodge

-*Adage #47: Friendly fire can still be enemy action.*
+*Axiom #47: Friendly fire can still be enemy action.*
---88 Adages for the Adventurous Aetherborn
+--88 Axioms for the Adventurous Aetherborn

 Use: Opposing or Evading an Attack
 Cost: +1 Successes